leshill/handlebars_assets/README.md

     env.append_path HandlebarsAssets.path

-# Compiling your Javascript templates in the Rails asset pipeline
+# Compiling your JavaScript templates in the Rails asset pipeline

-Require `handlebars.runtime.js` in your Javascript manifest (i.e. `application.js`)
+Require `handlebars.runtime.js` in your JavaScript manifest (i.e. `application.js`)

     //= require handlebars.runtime

-If you need to compile your Javascript templates in the browser as well, you should instead require `handlebars.js` (which is significantly larger)
+If you need to compile your JavaScript templates in the browser as well, you should instead require `handlebars.js` (which is significantly larger)

     //= require handlebars